Fort Knokke: Siege of 1744

 On 26 June 1744 during the War of the Austrian Succession the fort was assaulted by 18 picked French companies under the command of General Boufflers.
-Evidently the initial attack was a failure because on 28 June the French opened a siege trench on the west side of the fort.
+On 28 June the French opened a siege trench on the west side of the fort.
 When they sapped close to the defenses, the French artillerists established one battery with four cannons and a second battery with four mortars.
-The fort capitulated to the French on 29 August 1744.
+The fort, which had only 75 to 100 defenders, capitulated to the French on 29 June 1744.

 The French employed units of the Piemont, Bourbonnais, Rohan, Royal, Touraine, Noailles, Orleans, La Couronne, Richecourt, Valenceau and du Roy Infantry Regiments.
 The cavalry contingent consisted of elements of the Egemont, La Suze and Mestre de Camp Cavalry Regiments and the Royal and Egemont Dragoons.
 The map depicting the siege called the fort La Kenoque.
 The central citadel within the junction of the streams is clearly visible.
 It is separated from the southern ramparts by a moat, making the citadel an island.
 There is a bastion on the west bank and another on the east bank.
 Both are covered by outworks.